papermerge/blog/docs/index.md

 # Papermerge Blog

-You'll find on this page news, announcements and blog posts about Papermerge DMS
+News, announcements and articles related to Papermerge and document management in general